IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 IP settings can be viewed/managed from the LCD screen after the device is powered on (see the IP address configuration section).

->**Note**: It is NOT required to configure/use both ports if the 10 GbE port be reached through a web browser.
+>**Note**: It is NOT required to configure/use both ports if the 10 GbE port/IP be reached via a web browser..

 ## Loading the Data